-How to do day counts START and END determined 1s START the last day of the month?
-START is now the 30th Is START -Yes Nothe 30th?
-Is END the Is END last day of the No the 31st? month?
-Yes Yes END is now END is now END is the 1st of the the 30th unchanged next month Calculate using 30 days per month
+How to do day counts START and END determined Is START the last day of the month?
+START is now the 30th Is START the 30th?
+Is END the Is END last day of the the 31st?
+END is now END is END is now the 1st of the the 30th unchanged next month Calculate using 30 days per month